 Mango Orchards are mostly found in the Sindh and Punjab provinces which make Pakistan the world’s 4th largest producer of mangoes

 The imports include vegetable oil, wheat, pulses, and consumer foods but when faced with the drought it had to import even wheat many times.

 - Pakistan is lucky enough that it is Asia’s largest camel market, second-largest apricot, and ghee market, and third-largest cotton, onion, and milk market.

 - Before 1990 the agricultural condition in Pakistan was not so well developed.
 But after taking some fruitful steps by the government of Pakistan, real growth in the agricultural sector averaged 5.7% from 1993 to 1997 was seen but has since declined to about 4%.

-- According to the fact and figures provided by Agriculture Department of Hangu, 20% of fields of Pakistan is watered by irrigation channels or tube wells and about 80% plains depend on rainwater.
+- According to the fact and figures provided by the Agriculture Department of Hangu, 20% of fields in Pakistan is watered by irrigation channels or tube wells and about 80% of plains depend on rainwater.

 - Out of nineteen union councils, 40% fields of two union councils Naryab and Tora Wari are irrigated by water conserves.